mosswg/mycelium-lang/README.md

   - If you need to contact me directly send an email to <moss@mossx.net>

 ## Planned Features
+### Note
+All syntax here is entirely theoretically and is planned to change.
+These examples are stylized with c++ syntax because it's a good comparison but they will not be nearly as similar later in development.
 ### Polymorphism
 A function can be declared multiple times with different arguments and do different things based on which arguments it are used. e.g. two print functions that take a string and an int could be decalred as.